johnjang94/portfolio/README.md

 - This was a team-based and a real-world project

 * Design
-- Objective(s): re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive
+-- Objective(s): re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive -- Mission Criteria:<br/>
-- Mission Criteria:<br/>
-  <li>recreate the login entry</li><br/>
+  > recreate the login entry<br/>
-  <li>recreate the UI of the pages that connect to the main menu</li><br/>
+  >recreate the UI of the pages that connect to the main menu<br/>
-  <li>recreate the structure of a page called "video" --- re-construct the architecture to make it searchable, save with custom names, etc.</li><br/>
+  >recreate the structure of a page called "video" --- re-construct the architecture to make it searchable, save with custom names, etc.<br/>
-  <li>create the product to make it responsive across devices</li>
+  >create the product to make it responsive across devices

 ### Project 2 | Redesign a website for a travel insurance company

 - This was a small project that I did myself

 * Design
-- Objective(s): re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times
+-- Objective(s): re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times
-- Mission Criteria:<br/>
+-- Mission Criteria:<br/>
-  <li>recreate and simplify the navigation bar</li><br/>
+  >recreate and simplify the navigation bar<br/>
-  <li>recreate the site map to accommodate the most important information to be foremost spotted among customers</li>
+  >recreate the site map to accommodate the most important information to be foremost spotted among customers

 ---